Threshold Saturation for Nonbinary SC-LDPC Codes on the Binary Erasure Channel: Potential Function for the Ensemble

-{\remark It has been shown for several systems \cite{Yed14, pfister-vector-arxiv}, that the MAP threshold $\thMAP$ and the potential threshold $\varepsilon^*$ are identical.
-The idea to proof this result consists in computing the trial entropy $P(x)$ with the help of the BP EXIT function $h^{\mathrm{BP}}(\varepsilon)$ and showing that it is proportional to the error function $Q(x)$.
-For nonbinary LDPC codes, the general expression of $h^{\mathrm{BP}}(\varepsilon)$ for an arbitrary value of $m$ is not known, and the proof seems to be very complex.
-However, since the DE equations comprise a vector admissible system, we conjecture that $Q(x)$ will also be proportional to the trial entropy defined by integration of the BP EXIT function.
+It has been shown for several systems in \cite{Yed14, pfister-vector-itw, pfister-vector-arxiv}, that the MAP threshold $\thMAP$ and the potential threshold $\varepsilon^*$ are identical.
+The idea to prove this result is given in \cite{pfister-vector-arxiv}.
+It implies the calculation of the trial entropy $P(x)$, a quantity related to the BP EXIT function $h^{\mathrm{BP}}(\varepsilon)$, which was first defined in \cite{measson2008}.
+Unfortunately, this approach cannot be applied to nonbinary LDPC codes, since the general expression of $h^{\mathrm{BP}}(\varepsilon)$ for an arbitrary value of $m$ is not yet known.
+In this paper, we do not address the question of the equality between $\thMAP$ and $\varepsilon^*$ for nonbinary LDPC codes. }

 }